James E. Briggs: Military career

 Following the outbreak of the Korean War, Briggs was assigned in August 1950 as deputy commander of the Far East Air Forces Bomber Command, based on Okinawa and later in Japan.
 In January 1951, he assumed command of the Far East Air Forces Bomber Command.
 In July 1951, he was awarded the Air Force Distinguished Service Medal after completion of his tour as commander.

 Briggs returned to the United States in June 1951 to become deputy commander of the Fifteenth Air Force at March Air Force Base, California.
 He was promoted to the rank of major general in October 1951 while at March Air Force Base and, one month later, was reassigned to Washington, D.C. as assistant deputy chief of staff for Development, Headquarters, U.S. Air Force.
 In May 1954, he was named assistant deputy chief of staff for operations and was given the additional duty of U.S. Air Force Member of the Permanent Joint Board on Defense, Canada-United States.
 During this period, Briggs was also Headquarters, U.S. Air Force project officer for the Distant Early Warning Line in Canada and for the U.S. Air Force Base Construction and Activation Program in Spain.

 Briggs became the second superintendent of the U.S. Air Force Academy on August 1, 1956, when he succeeded Lieutenant General Hubert R. Harmon.
 He guided the operation of the new academy during two of its three years at the interim site on Lowry Air Force Base, near Denver, Colorado, and the move in August 1958 to the permanent home of the academy north of Colorado Springs Colorado.

 On August 1, 1959, he assumed command of the Air Training Command, Randolph Air Force Base, Texas, at which time he was promoted to lieutenant general.
-Brigss retired from the Air Force on August 1, 1963.
+Briggs retired from the Air Force on August 1, 1963.

-In addition to the Air Force Distinguished Service Medal, Briggs' decorations included the Legion of Merit with oak leaf cluster, the Distinguished Flying Cross and the Air Medal.
+In addition to the Air Force Distinguished Service Medal, Briggs' decorations included the Legion of Merit with oak leaf cluster, the Distinguished Flying Cross and the Air Medal with oak leaf cluster.

 Briggs was a member of Rotary International, the Order of Daedalians, the San Antonio Chamber of Commerce, vice chairman for the campaign committee of the Texas United Fund and a member of the board of directors for the Air Force Academy Foundation.
 On November 23, 1958, he appeared as a guest on the panel game show What's My Line?.

-Briggs died on February 25, 1979.
+Briggs died on February 25, 1979 in Albuquerque, New Mexico.
+He was interred at the United States Air Force Academy Cemetery on March 2, 1979.